respiewak/psr_prof_pca/README.md

 and follow the steps outlined.
 As with the previous steps, most plots are also saved to the `<data_dir>/plots` directory.

-The output of this notebook is a `.npz` file containing an array of MJDs with roughly 1 day cadence spanning the input observation range, and the associated predicted values (and variances) from the GPs for each selected eigenvector.
+The output of this notebook is a `.npz` file containing an array of roughly uniformly-spaced MJDs spanning the input observation range, and the associated predicted values (and variances) from the GPs for each selected eigenvector.
 An array of MJDs, e.g., those used for nudot GPs, can be given to the main function of this notebook, or one will be generated.

 ### Testing for correlations between eigenvalues and nudot values